 - Videogame Cruelty Punishment: Kill the prisoners in the tower?
 You lose all your ludder.

-- With This Herring: Myers goes into Rubas's demon-infested castle with only a short sword, no shield, no items, and what appears to be crappy leather armor.
+- With This Herring: Despite being a prince, Myers goes into Rubas's demon-infested castle with only a short sword, no shield, no items, and what appears to be crappy leather armor.
+To add insult to injury, the sword isn't even good (as noted above, even Myers himself has no confidence in it).
 He at least has the sense to bring 50 ludder coins.